Golf Club: Nostalgia: Development and release

-Golf Club: Wasteland was developed by Igor Simić, a visual artist from Belgrade, Serbia, in collaboration with two high school friends who were programmers.
+Golf Club: Nostalgia was developed by Igor Simić, a visual artist from Belgrade, Serbia, in collaboration with two high school friends who were programmers.
 The team initially formed because of Simić's interest in pursuing video games as art, and he stated that the games aimed to be "something more akin to interactive satire" due to his background as an editorial cartoonist.
 Together known as "Demagog Studio" (named after demagogue, a term for a populist leader), they had previously worked on other "experiments" aiming to provide dark commentary on social issues, including Crisis Expert, a game referencing the 2008 financial crisis, and Children's Play, themed around child labor.
-For Golf Club: Wasteland, Simić was inspired by the power and influence of corporations and their owners, an idea he called the "Silicon Valley Ideology".
+For Golf Club: Nostalgia, Simić was inspired by the power and influence of corporations and their owners, an idea he called the "Silicon Valley Ideology".
 The apocalyptic golf concept (described internally as "Desert Golfing meets Blade Runner") took inspiration from a viral picture of golfers playing in front of the Eagle Creek Fire in addition to then-United States President Donald Trump's ownership of golf courses.
 Simić aimed to create an "emotional kind of message" with the story, attempting to "make [players] think of things [they] have now as if [they] had lost them forever".
 The background ruins were illustrated to look like communist-era architecture, particularly brutalist buildings and large monuments.

-Golf Club: Wasteland was created using the game engine Unity.
+Golf Club: Nostalgia was created using the game engine Unity.
 The development team used FMOD to create ambient sounds, and they used custom shaders and tools to form the game's atmospheric art style.
 They reduced background assets to minimal silhouettes with small color palettes and used a blue fog effect, aiming to create a bleak yet light-hearted mood.
 Demagog also animated three-dimensional music videos, acting as narrative-less mood boards, in Unity.
 "Radio Nostalgia from Mars", the game's soundtrack, was developed in collaboration with Shane Berry and originally comprised seven original songs in addition to interviews.
 Simić envisioned the game as an "interactive audio book", with the radio program being the focal point of the game.
 After meeting Janet Biggs, an artist who had worked at the Mars Desert Research Station in Utah, they decided to make the interviews be realistic and plausible for Martian residents, rather than add satirical elements, as "the reality was absurd enough".